IsFolk/ytseng.github.io/README.md

-Try to do some cool interactive resume for my self :) (Project part is still under construction)
+Try to create an interactive resume for my self :) (Project part is still under construction)

 Now I am trying to code it in different frontend framework suck as ReactJS.